GoreStefan/sdn_network_routing/topologies/README.md

                s4
     ```

-- **PseudoMeshNetwork**: A more complex and redundant network topology, described as follows:
+- **RedundantNetwork**: A more complex and redundant network topology, described as follows:
     ```
         h2---s2--5ms--s3--h3
         10ms/  \_2ms    \ 8ms